cysouw/diathesis/text/c10_participle.md

 ::: ex
 a.
 Sein Körper hat geschmerzt. \
    Ähnlich ekstatisch *geschmerzte Körper* zeichneten der junge Kokoschka und Egon Schiele, als das Jahrhundert gerade begonnen hatte.^[~~DWDS~~: Die Zeit, 19.02.1988, Nr.
 08.]
 b.
-Er hat gelogen über die Geschichte. \
+Er hat über die Geschichte gelogen. \
    Die offizielle, aber *gelogene Variante der Geschichte* hat ihn selber mehr ergriffen.^[~~DWDS~~: Berliner Zeitung, 08.05.2001.]
 :::

-Further, many intransitive verbs with a *haben* perfect can be used with a resultative accusative, for example manner-of-speaking verbs like *weinen* 'to cry' or movement verbs like *tanzen* 'to dance' (see [@sec:case-accusative-addition]).
+Further, many intransitive verbs with a *haben* perfect can be used with a resultative accusative, for example verbs like *weinen* 'to cry' or *tanzen* 'to dance' (see [@sec:case-accusative-addition]).
 In such resultative usage they are transitives, and then the participle can be used adnominally with the accusative object [@next].

 ::: ex
 a.
-Er hat geweint. \
+Er hat (die Worte) geweint. \
    Ich höre laute Schreie und unverständlich *geweinte Worte* aus dem Nebenzimmer.^[~~DWDS~~: Die Zeit, 11.01.2006, Nr.
 02.]
 b.
-Er hat getanzt. \
+Er hat (den Tanz) getanzt. \
    Besonders der im Biedermeierkostüm *getanzte Aschenbrödeltanz* mit Vertonung von Zepler ergab wirkungsvolle Bilder.^[~~DWDS~~: Berliner Tageblatt (Abend-Ausgabe), 12.03.1918.]
 :::

-An even more intricate detail occurs with some movement verbs like *laufen* 'to walk'.
+An even more intricate detail occurs with some movement verbs like *laufen* 'to walk' (cf. [@sec:prepositions-manner-of-movement]).
 When used with a directional phrase like *nach Hause* 'home' this verb takes the auxiliary *sein* [@next a] and then the participle together with the directional phrase can be used adnominally [@next b].
 In contrast, the auxiliary *haben* seems incompatible with a directional phrase [@next c] and the participle without the directional phrase cannot be used adnominally [@next d].

 ::: ex
 a.
 Der Schüler ist nach Hause gelaufen.